dave v

 Learning

-Humanizing our key findings with storytelling
+Humanizing our key findings

 I thought research was only about pushing the envelope and finding novelty.
 Over these 10 months, I realized that results only matter if they reflect something about us, the people who use and get influenced by this type of technology.